 When a ray of light travelling in denser medium enters into a rarer medium, it bends away from the normal.
 If the angle of incidence ‘i’ increases’ the angle of refraction ‘r’ also increases.
 For a particular value of the angle of incidence, the angle of refraction becomes 90°.
 The angle of incidence, that cause the refracted ray in the rarer medium to bend through 90° is called critical angle.

 When does total internal reflection occur?

 When the angle of incidence becomes larger than the critical angle, no refraction occurs.
 The entire light is reflected back into the denser medium.
 This is known as a total internal reflection of light.
 It is shown in the figure below:

-What are the conditions necessary for total internal reflection?
+What are the conditions necessary for tirf ?

 Total internal reflection takes place only when:

 - Light should passes from denser medium to rare medium.

 - The angle of incidence must be greater than critical angle.

 Examples of total internal reflection

 - Underwater reflection of a turtle.

-- A fish which looks like water above as mirror due to total internal reflection.
+- A fish which looks like water above as mirror.